Badarian culture

 The Badarian culture provides the earliest direct evidence of agriculture in Upper Egypt during the Predynastic Era.
 It flourished between 4400 and 4000 BC, and might have already emerged by 5000 BC.

 Location and excavation

 Badari culture is so named because of its discovery at El-Badari (البداري), an area in the Asyut Governorate in Upper Egypt.
 It is located between Matmar and Qau, approximately 200 km northwest of present-day Luxor (ancient Thebes).
-El-Badari includes numerous Predynastic cemeteries (notably Mostagedda, Deir Tasa and the cemetery of el-Badari itself), as well as at least one early Predynastic settlement at Hammamia.
+El-Badari includes numerous Predynastic cemeteries (notably Mostagedda, Deir Tasa and the cemetery of el-Badari itself), as well as at least one early Predynastic settlement at Hemamieh.
 The area stretches for 30 km along the east bank of the Nile.
 Some Badarian sites also show evidence of later predynastic use.

 It was first excavated by Guy Brunton and Gertrude Caton-Thompson between 1922 and 1931.
 About forty settlements and six hundred graves have been located.